Caregiving by country: China

 More recently, another Caregiver Reaction Assessment was conducted in China with a purpose to analyze the reliability and validity among family caregivers of cancer patients.
 The study recruited 400 participants from the Second Affiliated Hospital of China Medical University in Shenyang with 312 family caregivers completed the survey.
 This study tried to measure caregiving experience from five aspects: disrupted schedule, financial problems, lack of family support, health problems, and self-esteem.
 The results indicated that the Chinese version of caregiving is profoundly influenced by the conception of Confucianism that emphasizes filial piety and guides the traditional caregiving ideology.
 Furthermore, the average age of adult children provide care is 46 years old of whom the majorities still work to support the family.
 As such, adult children sometimes bear significant physical and mental strain when their personal schedule and life activities are negatively impacted.

+Germany

+Caregivers in Germany assist individuals with disabilities or sick or elderly individuals with emotional support, health monitoring and daily living activities.

 Israel

 In Israel, one of the most significant challenges regarding caring is coping with the increasing number of dementia patients.
 The illness is Israel's second leading cause of disability among the elderly aged 70+ and is considered one of the most distressing and difficult conditions for the patients and their families.
 Due to its extensive implications, dementia is a challenge for the health and social service systems and its economic impact on society is considerable.
 In 2013, Israel adopted a National Strategic Plan to Address Alzheimer's and Other Types of Dementia, which emphasized the need to relate specifically to the needs of family caregivers of elderly dementia patients – in other words to treat them as a target population of the service system in their own right.